-- Click Home > Al Assistant. - ullet Click the ${\color{orange} ullet}$ icon in the lower right corner of the application window. - Select any text content in your document and choose a tool from the floating toolbar to perform tasks.
+- Click AI Assistant on the ribbon and choose AI Chat from the AI Assistant tab.
+Then the AI Assistant panel appears on the right side of the application window, allowing you to perform PDF tasks or access more tools and functions. - Select any text content in your document and choose a tool from the floating toolbar to perform tasks.